Camilla Tilling

 (The Sunday Times)

-Tilling stands out as one of the world’s most sought-after concert performers, collaborating regularly with today’s foremost conductors including recent appearances under Gustavo Dudamel with both Het Concertgebouw Orkest and Los Angeles Philharmonic Orchestra in Mahler’s Symphony No.4, under Esa-Pekka Salonen with London Philharmonia Orchestra in Schoenberg’s Gurrelieder, with Gianandrea Noseda and Washington National Symphony Orchestra in Beethoven’s Symphony No.9, with Omer Meir Welber and Orchestre national de France in Dutilleux’s Correspondances and under François-Xavier Roth with London Symphony Orchestra in Berg’s Sieben frühe Lieder.
-Tilling has toured extensively in Peter Sellar’s stagings of Bach’s St Matthew Passion and St John Passion with Berliner Philharmoniker and Sir Simon Rattle and she enjoyed an enduring collaboration with the late Sir Bernard Haitink under whose baton she sang her first Beethoven, Missa Solemnis at Teatro alla Scala and she was the Strauss soprano of choice for his historic final concerts with Radio Filharmonish Orkest at Amsterdam’s Concertgebouw in 2019.
+Tilling is one of the world’s most sought-after concert performers with recent appearances including under Gustavo Dudamel with both Royal Concertgebouw Orchestra and Los Angeles Philharmonic Orchestra in Mahler’s Symphony No.4, under Esa-Pekka Salonen with London Philharmonia Orchestra in Schoenberg’s Gurrelieder, with Gianandrea Noseda and Washington’s National Symphony Orchestra in Beethoven’s Symphony No.9 and with Omer Meir Welber and Orchestre national de France in Dutilleux’s Correspondances.
+She toured extensively in Peter Sellar’s stagings of Bach’s St Matthew Passion and St John Passion with Berliner Philharmoniker and Sir Simon Rattle and had a special connection to the late Sir Bernard Haitink under whose baton she sang her first Beethoven, Missa Solemnis at Teatro alla Scala and in whose historic final concerts with Radio Filharmonish Orkest at Amsterdam’s Concertgebouw in 2019, she was his chosen Strauss soprano soloist.

 Show more